wipfir97/RFDose/README.md

 ### Prerequisites

-If you do not have the '{r} remotes' package installed and loaded, please follow the steps below.
+If you do not have the `remotes` package installed and loaded, please follow the steps below.

 ```{r}
 # install "remotes" package (needed to install R packages from GitHub)